mvdan/gofumpt/README.md

 Alternatively, to use the tool with VS Code, refer to [this issue](https://github.com/Microsoft/vscode-go/issues/2438#issuecomment-482337120).

+### Roadmap

+This tool is a place to experiment.
+In the long term, the features that work well might be proposed for `gofmt` itself.

+The tool is also compatible with `gofmt` and is aimed to be stable, so you can rely on it for your code as long as you pin a version of it.

 ### License

 Note that much of the code is copied from Go's `gofmt` and `goimports` commands.